procore-oss/blueprinter/README.md

 Both the `normal` and `extended` views have `DefaultTransformer` and `ViewTransformer` applied.

+Transformers are executed in a top-down order, so `DefaultTransformer` will be executed first, followed by `ViewTransformer`.

 #### Global Transforms

 You can also specify global default transformers.
 Create one or more transformer classes extending from `Blueprinter::Transformer` and set the `default_transformers` configuration